prachi1A/Instamart-Market-Basket-Analysis/README.md

 # Results and analysis of the solution
 We observed that the products that were sold the most:
 1.fresh fruits

 2.fresh vegetables

 3.packaged vegetables fruits

 4.yogurt

 5.packaged cheese

 6.milk

 7.water seltzer sparkling water

 8.chips pretzels

-▪
-What we can inspect here is if clusters differ in quantities and proportions, with respect of these goods, or if a cluster is characterized by some goods not included in this list.
-For instance we can already see cluster 3 is characterized by 'Baby Food Formula' product which is a significant difference with respect to the other clusters.
-▪
 The following can be said about the customer behaviour of different clusters by looking at the results:

-▪
-People of cluster 1 buy more fresh vegetables than the other clusters.
+▪People of cluster 1 buy more fresh vegetables than the other clusters.

-▪
-Cluster 1 is also the cluster including those customers buying far more goods than any others.
+▪Cluster 1 is also the cluster including those customers buying far more goods than any others.

-▪
-People of cluster 2 buy more yogurt than people of the other clusters.
+▪People of cluster 2 buy more yogurt than people of the other clusters.

-▪
-P eople of cluster 3 buy a Lot of 'Baby Food Formula' which not even listed in the top 8 products but mainly characterize this cluster.
+▪People of cluster 3 buy a Lot of 'Baby Food Formula' which not even listed in the top 8 products but mainly characterize this cluster.
 With this observation we can safely assume they buy more milk than the others.